Can a Divorce Decree Be Reversed?

 Canceling a completed divorce is not an option under Florida law either.
 A divorce decree separates the couple’s property, ends their marital privileges and may include orders for spousal support and child custody.
 These decisions are legally binding and cannot simply be overturned by “canceling” the divorce.

-If your divorce has been finalized but you later reconcile with your former spouse, remarriage may be an option.
-Florida has no waiting period for remarriage after a divorce but may require both parties to take a marriage preparation course.
+If your Florida divorce has been finalized but you later reconcile with your former spouse, remarriage may be an option.
+There is no waiting period for remarriage after a divorce in Florida but the state may require both parties to take a marriage preparation course.
 Understanding how remarriage will change your divorce decree can be complicated.
-To learn more, speak with the knowledgeable Tampa-area divorce attorneys at the Law Offices of K. Dean Kantaras, P.A.
+To learn more, speak with the knowledgeable Florida divorce attorneys at the Law Offices of K. Dean Kantaras, P.A.